youurayy/redisclient/readme.md

 # redisclient

-a lightweight wrapper to make the usage of mrraney's redis a rock-solid and straigforward experience
+a lightweight wrapper around mrraney's redis lib to make it easier to adapt to backpressure

 ## use